Multi-photon entanglement and interferometry: Quantum communication

-To experimentally demonstrate that an arbitrary unknown quantum state can be teleported, it is sufficient to show that the scheme works for all the mutually orthogonal axes of the polarization (Poincar\'{e}) sphere.
-The experimental results for teleportation of photon 1 polarized under $+45^{\circ}$ ($-45^{\circ}$)\ is shown in the left (right) column of Fig.~\ref{tep1}: teleportation works for a complete basis for polarization states.
+To experimentally demonstrate that an arbitrary unknown quantum state can be teleported, it is sufficient to show that the scheme works for all mutually orthogonal axes of the polarization (Poincar\'{e}) sphere.
+The experimental results for teleportation of photon 1 polarized under $+45^{\circ}$ ($-45^{\circ}$)\ is shown in the left (right) column of Fig.~\ref{tep1}.
+Bouwmeester \textit{et al}. demonstrated that quantum teleportation works for orthogonal states $|H\rangle$ and $|V\rangle$ as well as for $|H\rangle+|V\rangle$, $|H\rangle-|V\rangle$ and $|H\rangle+i|V\rangle$.
+Thus teleportation was tested for an exhaustive set of mutually unbiased (in other words, fully complementary) bases of polarization (qubit) states.
+The average fidelities measured for these states were 0.81(1), well above the $2/3$ threshold.